 The lovely village of Naoussa is built amphitheatrically around a tiny picturesque port where little colorful fishing boats called caiques moor and remains of a Venetian castle can still be seen, creating a unique and enchanting atmosphere.

-Chaniotis ParosRentals® can help you discover the very best of Naoussa and surrounds.
-And with additional services and amenities including child seats, roof racks and a comprehensive map of the island offered absolutely free of charge, we’re simply the best choice for Naoussa car hire.
+Chaniotis ParosRentals® can help you discover the very best of Naoussa and surroundings.
+And with additional services and amenities including child seats, roof racks and a comprehensive map of the island offered absolutely free of charge, we’re simply the best choice for Car Hire Naoussa Paros.